xueguangl23/DQN_tensorflow/README.md

 This is renewal of (https://github.com/mrkulk/deepQN_tensorflow)

-I used mrkulk's emulator interface and replay memory code and I made networks and main module.
+I used mrkulk's emulator interface and replay memory code and I made networks and main module

+It needs 1~3 days to training.

+I'm working on multiprocessing version for fast training.

 ###2.
 Usage